asimwe1/rust_chatapp/site/guide/12-faq.md

 </summary>
 <div class="content">

-Rocket doesn't support WebSockets quite yet.
-We're [working on it].
+You can!
+WebSocket support is provided by the officially maintained [`rocket_ws`](@api/rocket_ws) crate.
+You'll find all the docs you need there.

-That being said, Rocket _does_ support [Server-Sent Events], which allows for real-time _unidirectional_ communication from the server to the client.
-This is often sufficient for many of the applications that WebSockets are typically used for.
+Rocket _also_ supports [Server-Sent Events], which allows for real-time _unidirectional_ communication from the server to the client.
+The protocol is a bit simpler, and you may find SSE sufficient for your use-case.
 For instance, the [chat example] uses SSE to implement a real-time, multiroom chat application.

 </div>
 </details>